KOTORCommunityPatches/K1_Community_Patch/README.md

 * Tyvark's conversation on Manaan had some incorrectly configured checks on available lines (Reported by Salk) [ISSUE #194](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/194)
 * Uthar's conversation in the Korriban Sith Academy had some issues with party wrangling, departures, and inappropriate saluting [ISSUE #162](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/162)
 * Vandar had some stunt animation issues in one of the final cutscenes due to a bad supermodel reference [ISSUE #178](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/178)
+* Various plot-related doors across Taris showed the security UI when they were not intended to be directly unlockable [ISSUE #396](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/396)
 * Wandering NPCs in the Korriban Sith Academy could end up in the way whenever conversing with Uthar [ISSUE #162](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/162)
 * War Droid texture variants didn't properly display the blaster texture (Reported by Sith Holocron) [ISSUE #46](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/46)
 * When arriving on Tatooine for the first time, there were a few issues in the conversation with the Czerka customs officer [ISSUE #308](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/308)